Back to Articles

 API-based models (Claude, ChatGPT, Gemini): fast, easy, scalable.
 Start here.
 Almost every successful AI app starts with an API.

-Open-source models: flexible, customisable.
+Open-source models: flexible, customizable.
 Worth exploring once your idea is validated and you need more control.

 Custom-trained models: high performance, expensive, complex.
 Don't go near this until you have real users giving real feedback.